“Be still, and know that I am God.”

 Following are a few of the areas from Dad’s legacy that his grandchildren should take note of.
 I like to think of it as passing the baton to Marisa, Matthew, Brennan, and Hayley.
 These are all quite simple—not anything that would surprise those who knew Dad.
 But the combination of them together is what sets Dad apart.
 He lived each one of them to the fullest.

 “Six lessons for the grandchildren,” from Kona Jack

 1 – Keep your sense of humor.

 This may be the single most important of all!

 Dad was hysterical with his many dry and humorous comments that always seemed to come when you least expected it.
 He had a fantastic wit and was not afraid to use it on anyone.
 Most importantly, it didn’t wane at all as he launched into some challenging times in his eighties.
 Dad was a walking comedy act that I appreciate now more than ever.

-On my last trip to Kona (before he passed), I had come to assist him after he took a severe spill walking down the hill from the KTA market with a full bag of groceries (in his flip-flops!).
+On my last trip to Kona before he passed, I had come to assist him after he took a serious spill walking down a steep hill from the KTA market with a full bag of groceries (in his flip-flops!).
 He was quite bandaged up head to toe and not moving too well when I arrived.
 His first comment to me was: